TairanD/Cloud-Computing/notes/06-big-table.md

 # Big Table
+This lecture covers the principles and design considerations of BigTable, a distributed storage system developed by Google.
+It addresses the limitations of traditional file systems, the benefits of database systems, and the specific mechanisms BigTable employs to achieve efficiency, scalability, and reliability.
 ## 1 - File System
 Traditional file systems offer basic operations such as "read" and "write".
 However, they struggle with more complex operations like querying specific data or calculating aggregates.